 I am known for the perspective that I take in my paintings, frequently from a vantage point above the subject.
 My subjects are as varied as old schoolhouses and country scenes; major cityscapes of Washington, D.C., London, LA, NYC, and Chicago; major landscapes such as Notre Dame and Times Square, as well as scenes from my hometown of Greenwich, NY.
 My favorite medium is acrylic, resulting in paintings that are vivid and detailed to captivate the viewer's eye.

-At 30, I have already spent over a dozen years building my art business.
+At 31, I have already spent well over a dozen years building my art business.
 It has taken me on wonderful adventures- exhibiting and getting awards at the Salmagundi Club on 5th Avenue, being honored with a two month plus solo exhibit at the Hyde, being interviewed on the radio by Joe Donahue about my art, being on John Legere's "Slow Cooker Sunday" with millions of followers, meeting well known people, staying overnight in a pent house suite overlooking Bryant Park in NYC courtesy of an art collector, getting several awards in international art magazines, traveling to Switzerland, Italy, Ireland, and France, getting to know and respect the work of many regional artists, and best of all- meeting the many people near and far away who are kind enough to support my art.
 I would be nowhere without them, I realize.
 To all of you who have helped me in any way along this fantastic voyage, I thank you for making it possible for this small- town artist to travel this incredible journey.

 I will be working to continue to build my art business with the help of my loyal manager, my mom, Claire.
 My dream to someday open my own gallery is coming closer...we have started the construction of my future gallery in the spring of 2023 on Bypass Road in Greenwich, and the exterior of the building will soon be completed.